-As the ERAS application process is expensive, below are our guidelines for application:
+As the ERAS application process is expensive, below are guidelines for application:

-- Applications should be received through ERAS by November 1st, although by then, most slots will be filled.
-Applications received after that time may or may not be reviewed.
+- Applications should be received through ERAS by November 15th, although by then, most interview slots may be filled.
+Applications received after that time, applications may or may not be reviewed.

 - We would be happy to sponsor a J1 visa for those applicants needing visa sponsorship.
 Sorry, we are unable to sponsor an H1b visa.
 Should you have an advanced degree from a US medical school M.D./D.O. or US graduate school (M.P.H.), you will be able to start residency on an OPT visa through your school.
 Following that, you will then revert to a J1 visa.

 - Medical school graduation should be no more than 3 years ago.